MarceloNunes/faiska_server_symfony/README.md

 This is a PHP back-end project that showcases the use the **Symfony** framework.
 This project implements a RESTful API interface that serves a basic login and user management.

-Faiska Project is a personal workout routine for my programming skills, and keeping up to date with new tools in Web Development.
+Faiska Project is a personal workout routine for my programming skills.
+A way to keep myself up to date with new tools in Web Development.
 The goal of the project is to develop exactly the same API using different back-end tools and frameworks (PHP/Symfony, PHP/Laravel, Node.js/Express, Python/Flask, etc) and create different front-end apps who consumes this API and implements its interface (Angular, React, Vue.js, Ionic, etc).

 ## API Documentation